LearnOnDemandSystems/docs/lod/start-states.md

 If the lab uses any software that requires any configuration after booting a VM, it is helpful to configure the software and then capture a Start State.
 This allows the lab user to launch the lab and start using the software as it is intended to be used, instead of readying the software first.

-### Minimizing Waste
+### Minimize Start State Scope

-It is highly recommended that Start States be leveraged as an 'end-cap' solutions to a Lab, doing only what is necessary for readying the lab for users at lab launch.
+It is highly recommended that Start States be leveraged as an 'end-cap' solutions to a Lab, doing little Lab Development work beyond what would be otherwise necessary for the students to complete, or wait for, after lab launch.
 Capturuing extensive Lab Development work in a Start State may be counter-productive, as removing the Start State may become necessary to complete additional Lab Development work.

 ## Creating a Start State